 My husband, who is sometimes a picky eater, loves Asparagus Salad.
-When we go to the farmer's market, he chooses the asparagus and prefers it thin and delicate.
+So when we go to the farmer's market, he chooses the asparagus and prefers it thin and delicate.
 My job, of course, is to make it into something fabulous.

 Asparagus salad, although savory and tangy, is simple and only contains a few simple ingredients.
 Make no lettuce at all; this summer salad is full of cold orzo pasta: tomatoes, green onions, parsley, and asparagus.
 Tossed in an oil-free champagne vinegarette, this salad is a keeper.

 Because we love cold pasta salads in the summer, my favorite is Healthy Greek Pasta Salad!
 To create a greek pasta salad, I focused on typical ingredients in a vegan Greek salad.
 I also used the same hummus and lemon dressing in my Quinoa Greek Salad with OMG Oil-Free Dressing.
 The combination of hummus, lemon, and red wine vinegar is tangy and tart.

 Without a doubt, the Tofu Feta Cheese and vegetable pasta make this one of my favorite salads to eat all year round.

-Next up is another family favorite, which is my version of a Panzanella Salad Recipe.
-Tuscan chopped salad, also called a tomato bread salad or bread salad, Panzanella salad can be made in various ways, making it easy to create your own unique version.
+Next up is another family favorite, my version of a Panzanella Salad Recipe.
+Tuscan chopped salad, also called a tomato bread salad or bread salad, Panzanella salad can be made in various ways, making it easy to create your unique version.
 My version, of course, is oil-free and full of vegetables!
 And an additional twist is the use of baby potatoes.

 The oil-free balsamic dressing brings all the flavors together and soaks into the crusty bread for this summer salad.